 Subverted.
 Their shared modus is JUJU.
 Putting something in it sends it to the other's Sylladex.
-In any other player's hands, this would be Awesome And Practical.
-In theirs it's as impractical as you can get, but nevertheless resembles the key mechanic in Bughouse Chess, reinforcing the story's Chess Motif.
+In their hands, it's as impractical as you can get, but nevertheless resembles the key mechanic in Bughouse Chess, reinforcing the story's Chess Motif.

 Averted once Caliborn gained complete control of his body, it loses the Bag of Sharing and...
 Allows him to just retrieve items without any bullshit.